2026-2027 Casper Residency Programs—How to Succeed

 Do Residency Applicants Need to Take Casper?

-The Computer-Based Assessment for Sampling Personal Characteristics (Casper) is a key component of Acuity Insights, a multi-part assessment designed to assess a premed or medical student’s empathy, communication, and bedside manner.
+The Computer-Based Assessment for Sampling Personal Characteristics (Casper) is the major component of Acuity Insights, a multi-part assessment designed to assess a premed or medical student’s empathy and communication skills.

 You may have encountered Casper when you applied to medical school four years ago, but the test and the corresponding components from Acuity Insights continue to evolve year after year.
-Most notably, in 2022, a video component was added to Casper, splitting the test into two—a video response section followed by a typed response section.
+For example, in 2022, a video component was added to Casper, splitting the test into two: a video response section followed by a typed response section.
+In 2025, the number of scenarios changed from 14 to 11, and you are asked one fewer question in the typed response section, shortening the test from 90-110 minutes to 65-85 minutes.

 Find more details about how Casper is formatted in the FAQ section below.